zonebuilder/tslite-node/README.md

 Please write an extension for TSC that hints the types based on the identifier prefix (perhaps at AST build phase), and works in conjunction with a prefix configuration stored maybe as an entry of _tsconfig.json_, which should work the same as TSLite both on JS and on TS files.

-By having the ability of type hinting based on the prefix notation, you can reach a common denominator where a fully structural checked TS file without annotation can be renamed and work as JS!
+By having the ability of type hinting based on the prefix notation, you can reach a common denominator where a fully structurally checked TS file without annotation can be renamed and work as JS!

 Resources
 ---------